 Next, be sure that you have enough equity in the home so that you have a loan to value (LTV) of no more than 80% when you do the refi.
 Going above that ratio means you will need mortgage insurance, which adds substantially to your monthly payment.

 You may have trouble finding lenders who will allow you to exceed 80% LTV in any case.
 Also, some states only allow the home owner to have a maximum 80% LTV, so check with your lender on what is possible in your area.

-Considerations for Doing a Mortgage Refinance for Cash Out
+Considerations for Consolidating Debt with Mortgage Refinance for Cash Out

 There is no doubt that there are good reasons to do a cash out mortgage refinance to pay off credit card debt:

 - Lower your mortgage interest rate